 Cultured Kefir Butter

 This is a great way to use your cream from raw milk, or you can use regular heavy whipping cream.
 It will be one of the most delicious butters you've ever had.
-You can make this with kefir grains.
-It does get a little bit difficult to get the grains out of the cream, but it still can work.
-You'll need to add a prebiotic like Prebio Plus or you can also use honey or a teaspoon of sugar.
-There is only 1 carbohydrate in cream and the microbes won't have any food to make your butter have probiotics.
-If you're a Biotic Pro member check out my recipe for a kefir snowman made from butter in my Biotic Pro membership section.
+I really recommend using Easy Kefir as it does get a little bit difficult to get the grains out of the cream.
+Easy Kefir is so easy to use to make butter!

 Ingredients

-- 4 cups cream – raw, pasteurized, or ultra pasteurized will work
+• 4 cups cream raw, or pasteurized

-- 1 sachet Easy Kefir – use a fresh sachet when making butter
+• 1 sachet Easy Kefir use a fresh sachet when making butter

 Every ingredient with a link was selected by me to make it easier for you.
 I may receive a small affiliate commission if you buy something through my links.
 Thank you! ❤️